3bdulra7manAmir/H2_Zakhaev/README.md

 3. Copy all the files and folders inside the folder called mods folder Which is located in Your MW2CR directory.<br>
 4. Launch the Game, Then head to Mods button and load the mod which is called "ZAKH" == "a short for Zakhaev name".<br>
 5. Then launch the NO RUSSIAN mission.<br>
-6. if u want the Easter Eggs copy the "keys.cfg" into "D:\"Your Game Folder Name"\players2\default" after you open the default folder paste the "keys.cfg", it will ask for overwrite allow that Op.
+6. if u want the Easter Eggs copy the "keys.cfg" into "D:\"Your Game Folder Name"\players2\default"<br>After you open the default folder paste the "keys.cfg", it will ask for overwrite allow that Op.
 <h2>Images</h2>